telliott99/MyMath/integration-apps/gauss-again2.rst

 http://www.math.uconn.edu/~kconrad/blurbs/analysis/gaussianintegral.pdf

-Consider the "bell surface" or Gaussian surface formed by the (unnormalized) function:
+Consider the "bell surface" or Gaussian surface formed by the (unnormalized) function.
+For this section we will take :math:`V=1`.

 .. math::